Datageni/route_probability_calculator/README.md

 3. The user can choose to enter a route, which triggers the `route_menu()` method.
 4. The entered route is validated, and transition probabilities are calculated and displayed.

+This script allows users to understand the likelihood of transitioning from a given sequence of nodes to other nodes, based on predefined routes.